MHickey2/Where-Evil-Dwells/README.md

 ----
 ## User Stories  <a name="userstories"></a>
 ### As a first time user to this site, I want to …..<a name="firsttimeuser"></a>
-- Understand how the Game Works
+- Understand how the Game Works.
 - Play the Game.
--

   <br/>